asukiasyan/devops_cheatsheet/README.md

 # DevOps CheatSheet

-Collection of some handy tips and tricks for popular DevOps tools
+Collection of some handy commands/template_files for popular DevOps tools